by Philip McFarland, author and former English teacher:

 This book speaks of being Book One of The Vagabond Trilogy.
 Let us thank the author for donating it to all NEYM meetings, and hope for Books Two and Three.

-from Marina Kirsch, Editor of Vagabond Quakers: Northern Colonies
+by Marina Kirsch, author of Flight of Remembrance and editor/map artist for Vagabond Quakers: Northern Colonies

 I finished rereading Vagabond Quakers late last week and was as mesmerized this time around as the first time.